 - if at any point you believe that the personal data we hold about you is inaccurate, you can ask to have it corrected

-- you can require the Trustee to restrict the processing of your personal data in certain circumstances, for example, whilst a complaint about its accuracy is being resolved
+- you can require the Trustees to restrict the processing of your personal data in certain circumstances, for example, whilst a complaint about its accuracy is being resolved

-- you can object to your personal data being processed, although the Trustee can override this objection in specific instances
+- you can object to your personal data being processed, although the Trustees can override this objection in specific instances

-- where you have given the Trustee your consent to processing your personal data, you can withdraw that consent at any time by notifying us (see ‘who to contact’ below).
-However, withdrawing your consent will not affect the processing of any personal data which took place beforehand and it may be possible for the Trustee to continue processing your personal data where this is justified.
+- where you have given the Trustees your consent to processing your personal data, you can withdraw that consent at any time by notifying us (see ‘who to contact’ below).
+However, withdrawing your consent will not affect the processing of any personal data which took place beforehand and it may be possible for the Trustees to continue processing your personal data where this is justified.

-- you can request that your personal data is deleted altogether, although the Trustee can override this requirement in certain circumstances.
+- you can request that your personal data is deleted altogether, although the Trustees can override this requirement in certain circumstances.

 You should be aware that taking any of the above steps could impact on the payment of your benefits, your participation in the Scheme, and/or our ability to answer questions relating to your benefits.